 6.24.9.4.
-At the request of the applicant and with the consent of the Technical Service the requirements of paragraph 6.24.9.3. may be verified by a drawing or simulation or deemed be satisfactory if the applicant can prove that the luminous intensity of light emitted directly during the observation test described in Annex 14 is not more less than 0.5 cd per lamp.
+At the request of the applicant and with the consent of the Technical Service the requirements of paragraph 6.24.9.3. may be verified by a drawing or simulation or deemed be satisfactory if the applicant can prove that the luminous intensity of light emitted directly during the observation test described in Annex 14 is not more less than 5∙10-1 cd per lamp.

 6.25.
-Rear-end collision alert signal
+Rear-end collision alert signal (RECAS)

 6.25.1.
 Presence